 Forensic Accounting Career Information

-Discover the challenges, the rewards—and the truth—about forensic accounting career.
+Discover the challenges, the rewards—and the truth—about a forensic accounting career.

-More often the stuff of a Raymond Chandler hard-boiled detective or a Cold War-era secret agent, the crime-fighting, mystery-filled life of a forensic accountant is miles away from the “bean counter” accounting stereotype.
+More often the stuff of a Raymond Chandler hard-boiled detective or a Cold War-era secret agent, the crime-fighting, mystery-filled duties in a forensic accounting career is miles away from the “bean counter” accounting stereotype.
 Working on anything from bankruptcy and divorce, to major fraud and capital crime cases, forensic accountants have a love of the excitement that comes with law as well as order.

 Those in a forensic accounting career combine their accounting, auditing and investigative skills to analyze and interpret business and financial evidence, and can participate in trials as expert witnesses.
 Before you begin your sleuthing however, you’ll need to find the right forensic accounting program.